If you have access to T-Mobile’s 5G network in your area, you may be eligible for T-Mobile’s 5G Home Internet plan.

 Contracts and Additional Fees

-T-Mobile advertises a flat rate of $50 per month with no annual contracts, data caps or hidden fees.
+T-Mobile advertises a flat rate of $50 per month (for internet-only customers) with no annual contracts, data caps or hidden fees.

 Based on the information provided on T-Mobile’s website, you can rest assured that an annual contract isn’t required.
 Instead, you’ll simply pay for your home internet service each month.
 You have the option to cancel at any time without early termination fees.